paymill/paymill-zencart/README.md

 [Get Paymill Zencart Plugin here](https://github.com/paymill/paymill-zencart/archive/master.zip) .

+Put the content of the admin folder into your admin folder.

 # Configuration

 Afterwards enable Paymill in your shop backend and insert your test or live keys.